orpazavdaev/creditly-project/README.md

 ## Blind auction model

-The **blind** auction model was chosen to ensure fairness and reduce bias between participants by preventing them from seeing each other’s offers during the bidding process.
-This approach encourages more realistic and independent pricing, since each user submits their offer without being influenced by competitors’ bids or strategic manipulation.
-In the context of Creditly, where financial decisions and account evaluations are involved, this model helps create a more objective and trustworthy selection process for the winning offer, while also simplifying the logic of comparison since all bids are revealed only at the decision stage.
+The **blind** auction model was chosen to ensure fairness and reduce **bias** between participants by preventing them from seeing each other’s offers during the bidding process.
+This approach encourages more **realistic and independent pricing**, since each user submits their offer without being influenced by competitors’ bids or strategic manipulation.
+In the context of **Creditly**, where financial decisions and account evaluations are involved, this model helps create a more objective and trustworthy selection process for the **winning offer**, while also simplifying the logic of comparison since all bids are revealed only at the decision stage.

 **What bankers see**